Divide-Verify-Refine: Can LLMs Self-Align with Complex Instructions?: Abstract

 \section{Abstract}

-Recent studies show that LLMs, particularly open-source models, struggle to follow complex instructions with multiple constraints, hindering their adoption in mission-critical applications.
-Despite the importance, methods to improve LLMs' adherence to such constraints remain largely unexplored, and current research focuses primarily on evaluating this ability rather than developing solutions.
-While a few studies enhance constraint adherence through model tuning, this approach is computationally expensive and heavily reliant on training data quality.
-An alternative is to leverage LLMs' self-correction capabilities, allowing them to adjust responses to better meet specified constraints.
-However, this self-correction ability of LLMs is limited by the feedback quality, as LLMs cannot autonomously generate reliable feedback or detect errors.
-Moreover, the self-refinement process heavily depends on few-shot examples that illustrate how to modify responses to meet constraints.
-As constraints in complex instructions are diverse and vary widely (e.g., text length, number of bullet points, or inclusion of specific keywords), manually crafting few-shot examples for each constraint type can be labor-intensive and sub-optimal.
-To deal with these two challenges, we propose the \textbf{Divide-Verify-Refine (DVR)} framework with three steps: (1) \textbf{Divide} complex instructions into single constraints and prepare appropriate tools; (2) \textbf{Verify}: To address the feedback quality problem, these tools will rigorously verify responses and provide reliable feedback (e.g., Python scripts for format checking or pre-trained classifiers for content analysis); (3) \textbf{Refine}: To address the constraint diversity challenge, we design a refinement repository that collects successful refinement processes and uses them as few-shot demonstrations for future cases, allowing LLMs to learn from the past experience during inference.
-Additionally, recognizing that existing datasets lack complexity and have internal conflict, we develop a new dataset of complex instructions, each containing 1-6 constraints.
-Experiments show that the framework significantly improves performance, doubling LLama3.1-8B's constraint adherence and tripling Mistral-7B's performance on instructions with 6 constraints.
-The code and dataset are available at \href{https://anonymous.4open.science/r/CODE_ICLR2025-52CE/README.md}{https://anonymous.4open.science/r/CODE\_ICLR2025-52CE/README.md}.
+Recent studies show LLMs struggle with complex instructions involving multiple constraints (e.g., length, format, sentiment).
+Existing works address this issue by fine-tuning, which heavily relies on fine-tuning data quality and is computational expensive.
+An alternative is leveraging LLMs' self-correction to refine responses for better constraint adherence.
+However, this is limited by the feedback quality, as LLMs cannot generate reliable feedback or detect errors.
+Moreover, its effectiveness relies on few-shot examples illustrating response modifications.
+As constraints in complex instructions are diverse, manually crafting such examples for each constraint type can be labor-intensive and sub-optimal.
+To address these two challenges, we propose the \textbf{Divide-Verify-Refine (DVR)} framework with three steps: (1) \textbf{Divide} complex instructions into single constraints and prepare appropriate tools; (2) \textbf{Verify} responses using tools that provide rigorous check and textual guidance (e.g., Python toolkit for format checks or pre-trained classifiers for content analysis); (3) \textbf{Refine}: To maximize refinement effectiveness, we propose dynamic few-shot prompting, where a refinement repository collects successful refinements, and these examples are selectively retrieved for future refinements.
+Recognizing the lack of complexity in existing datasets, we create a new dataset of complex instructions.
+DVR doubles Llama3.1-8B's constraint adherence and triples Mistral-7B's performance.
+The code is available \href{https://anonymous.4open.science/r/CODE_Constraint_Following/README.md}{here}.